Choens/install-scripts/README.md

 - Webcam: Works
 - Accelerometers: Not sure.
 - Orientation: There is a python script, but I haven't used it yet.
+- Encrypted LVM: I saw several people on the Internet (as recently as May 2015) claim the Keyboard cover does not work with encrypted LVM.
+They are wrong.
+It works fine.
+My laptop is encrypted.
+Sometimes I start and the keyboard cover isn't recognized.
+When this happens, all I have to do is a hard reset and everything is fine.

 ## Untested